lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 M7 - Major Seventh - 11 semitones, 7 degrees <br>
 P8 - Perfect Octave - 12 semitones, 8 degrees <br>

-Your task is to implement two functions that'll work with intervals: one will construct an interval and the second will identify the interval.
+Your task is to implement two functions that'll work with intervals: one will construct an interval and the second will identify the interval. <br>

 ### Requirements:
 **intervalConstruction**